volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `server_name` - (Optional) This will overwrite existing values, if any, for the server header. (`String`).

 `tls_config` - (Optional) Configuration of TLS settings such as min/max TLS version and ciphersuites.
 See [Tls Config ](#tls-config) below for details.

+### Inherited Waf

+Hence no custom configuration is applied on the route.

 ### Inline Rate Limiter